swape/tablesort/README.md

 	tableSorter();
 });

 I have added the Norwegian letters (ÆØÅ) in the right sorting order.
-If need to add more or re-order the deafult sort order, then add it to this array:
+If you need to add more or re-order the deafult sort order, then add it to this array:

 var arrSc = {"Æ":"X1", "Ø":"X2" ,"Å": "X3"};// adding non sortable signs after X